 In English

-I am Janne Puustinen (b.
-1990), a Finnish actor and theatremaker (BA, Performing Arts, Helsinki Metropolia UAS 2013) living in Helsinki, Finland.
-Currently I am also studying Theatre Research in the University of Helsinki.
+I am Janne Puustinen, an actor and theatre maker (BA, Performing Arts, Helsinki Metropolia UAS 2013) living in Helsinki, Finland.
+I have also studied Theatre Research at the University of Helsinki.

-In 2019, I was awarded Best Male Actor at the Nordic International Film Festival in New York and also nominated for Best Actor in the Finnish Film Awards.
-My most notable role in film or tv has been the lead character in ‘A Moment in the Reeds’ (Wild Beast Productions 2017), one of the first queer films ever made in Finland.
+In 2019, I was awarded Best Male Actor at the Nordic International Film Festival in New York and also nominated for Best Actor at the Finnish Film Awards.
+My most notable role in film or TV has been the lead character in ’A Moment in the Reeds’ (Wild Beast Productions 2017), one of the first queer films ever made in Finland.

 My contact form can be found here